 25 Moved to new 67.8(a).
-25

-26 Moved to new 67.12(e).
+^{23 &}lt;sup>26 Moved to new 67.12(e).

-SECTION 67.9.
-AGENDAS AND RELATED MATERIALS: PUBLIC RECORDS.

-- (a) Agendas of meetings, meeting packets, or documents created by a department, and-or any other documents on file with the clerk or secretary of the policy body, when intended for distribution to all, or a majority of all, of the members of a policy body-in connection with a matter anticipated for discussion or consideration at a public meeting shall be made available to the public for inspection and copying at the office of the policy body at least 48 hours before the hearing.
-To the extent possible, such documents shall also be made available through the policy body's Internet site.
-However, this disclosure need not include an material exempt from public disclosure under this ordinance.
-Unless demonstrably unfeasible these materials shall be made available on the policy body's web site, at least 48 hours prior to the meeting.
+Approved 3/3/2010 by the Compliance and Amendments Committee Note: Additions are double-underline, deletions are double-strikethrough.

+these materials shall be made available on the policy body's web site, at least 48 hours prior to the meeting.
 Public review copies of the agenda and all related documents that constitute the meeting packet shall be made available at the meeting to the public in sufficient quantities commensurate with the anticipated number of people attending the hearing.
-The materials that are distributed at the hearing shall be of such a quality that a person with 20/20 vision would have no difficulty reading them.
-27 - (b) If any document subject to adoption, approval or award by a Policy Bodyis not available at least 48 hours before the meeting at which that document is scheduled to be adopted, approved or awarded and a member of the policy body requests that the matter be continued, the policy body must continue the item to a time not less than 48 hours after the document was made available.
-Nothing in this subsection shall prohibit the policy body from amending a document at a meeting.28
+The materials that are distributed at the hearing shall be clearly legible of such a quality that a person with 20/20 vision would have no difficulty reading them.27

+- (b) If any document subject to adoption, approval or award by a policy body is not available at least 48 hours before the meeting at which that document is scheduled to be adopted, approved or awarded and a member of the policy body requests that the matter be continued, the policy body must continue the item to a time not less than 48 hours after the document was made available.
+Nothing in this subsection shall prohibit the policy body from amending a document at a meeting.28 - (b) Records which are subject to disclosure under subdivision (a) and which are intended for distribution to a policy body prior to commencement of a public meeting shall be made available for public inspection and copying upon request prior to commencement of such meeting, whether or not actually distributed to or received by the body at the time of the request.29

-27 Revised 67.9(a) requires that agenda packets be made available for public inspection 48 hours before a meeting and, where practicable, posted on a website.
+Revised 67.9(a) requires that agenda packets be made available for public inspection 48 hours before a meeting and, where practicable, posted on a website.